 Question: Does The National Vaccine Injury Compensation Program (VICP) cover the shingles vaccine?

 Answer: The VICP does not cover the shingles vaccine (varicella zoster), because the Center for Disease and Control and Prevention doesn’t recommend it for children.
-Injuries sustained from the chicken pox vaccine (varicella), however, may qualify for compensation as the vaccine is intended for individuals over the age of one.
+The chicken pox vaccine (varicella), however, is intended for individuals over the age of 1, and injuries sustained from this vaccine may qualify for compensation.